biofractal/sapify-seed/README.md

 # sapify-seed

-A seed project and make file to generate a complete startup Angular + Express proxy + strict REST micro-api all glued together with the socket-sauce suite.
+A seed project and make file to generate a complete startup Angular + Express proxy + strict REST micro-api all glued together with the sapify package suite.

 The project combines and demonstrates the following packages:
 - [sapify-client](https://github.com/biofractal/sapify-client)